Moizt-Muzahir/Maze_Traverser/README.md

 # Maze_Traverser

-Uses Basic DFS And BFS Algorithims to traverse a Maze
+Uses Basic DFS And BFS and A* Algorithims to traverse a Maze